marckean/AzurePolicy/README.md

    2. Assign this built-in **Policy Initiative** to either a **subscription** or a **resource group**
    3. It's a one to one mapping of this **Policy Assignment** to a **Data Collection Rule**

-From [here](https://docs.microsoft.com/en-us/azure/azure-monitor/agents/data-collection-rule-azure-monitor-agent?tabs=portal#how-data-collection-rule-associations-work), you can associate virtual machines to multiple **data collection rules**.
+Taken from [here](https://docs.microsoft.com/en-us/azure/azure-monitor/agents/data-collection-rule-azure-monitor-agent?tabs=portal#how-data-collection-rule-associations-work), it says you can associate virtual machines to multiple **data collection rules**.
 This allows you to define each data collection rule to address a particular requirement, and associate the data collection rules to virtual machines based on the specific data you want to collect from each machine.

 For example, consider an environment with a set of virtual machines running a line of business application and other virtual machines running SQL Server.
 You might have: